tsantoso79/6m-data-1.0-Welcome-Onboarding/guides/install_wsl.md

 After installation, we need to **reboot the PC**.

-You can check the component installed using `Turn Windows Features on and off` app.
+You can check the component installed using `Turn Windows Features on or off` app.
 You can find the app by searching `features` from the search bar.

 The component is checked